 Under the option agreement, if an optionee's employment is terminated as a result of the optionee's death, "disability" or at "retirement" (as defined in the 2001 Incentive Plan), the option becomes immediately and fully vested and is exercisable at any time within two years after the date of such termination of employment even if the period exceeds the tenth anniversary of the grant date.
-If the optionee's employment is terminated for any other reason other than "cause" (as defined in the 2001 Incentive Plan) (including the optionee ceasing to be employed by a subsidiary or division of the Company as a result of the sale of such termination, remain exercisable for 60 days thereafter but not beyond its stated term of ten years, provided that special provision apply if such termination occurs after a "change in control" (as defined in the 2001 Incentive Plan).
-In the event that an optionee's employment is terminated within two years following a change in control, the option shall remain exercisable for two years of the grant date.
-In the event the optionee's employment is terminated for cause, the option shall terminately prior to the optione's termination of employment.
+If the optionee's employment is terminated for any other reason other than "cause" (as defined in the 2001 Incentive Plan) (including the optionee ceasing to be employed by a subsidiary or division of the Company as a result of the sale of such subsidiary or division), the option shall, to the extent vested on the date of such termination, remain exercisable for 60 days thereafter but not beyond its stated term of ten years, provided that special provision apply if such termination occurs after a "change in control" (as defined in the 2001 Incentive Plan).
+In the event that an optionee's employment is terminated within two years following a change in control, the option shall remain exercisable for two years following such termination even if the period exceeds the tenth anniversary of the grant date.
+In the event the optionee's employment is terminated for cause, the option shall terminate immediately prior to the optionee's termination of employment.